 - You can peel the potatoes or keep the skin on.
 I like to keep the skin on and scrub them really good to make sure they are clean, but I've done it both ways.

 - Cut each potato in half the long way, the set flat side down and cut into 1/4" strips, then cut each strip into half to look like a french fry.

-- Once all fries are cut, place into prepared baking sheet and drizzle with olive oil.
+- Once all of the fries are cut, place onto prepared baking sheet and drizzle with olive oil.